Peperomia albovittata ‘Piccolo Banda’ (Peacock Peperomia) Guide

 Lighting

-As with most Peperomia, the Piccolo Banda prefers bright indirect sunlight, as direct sunlight can burn the delicate semi-succulent leaves.
+As with most Peperomia, the Piccolo Banda prefers bright indirect light.

 Our plant gets plenty of bright light, even at the back of the room.